pavloshargan/cliptracer-remote/README.md

 # cliptracer-remote

 IOS and Android implementation of GoPo camera control via Media playback interface.
 Enables camera control using various devices such as smartwatches, cycling computers, headphones etc.
 Start/Stop recording, Highlight.
 Every time the recording starts or stops, the camera goes to sleep to save battery.
-The app stays awake thankfully to a media session.
+The app stays awake thankfully to an active media session (10hour audio track).
 So you just open it once and leave your phone in the pocket.

 ### Since you simply need a media playback interface to control the camera, it can be anything, for example: